EMPAT94/Notes/java.md

 - boolean (true, false) 1B (only 1 bit is actually used)

-> Below types are not primitive
+> Below types are not primitive (are stored on heap instead of stack)

 - String, Arrays, Classes, Objects, Interfaces ...